PuspaKamalOli/techhub-ecommerce/README.md

 ## Overview

 TechHub is a professional-grade e-commerce platform built with Django.
 What sets it apart is a **fully agentic AI assistant** that can autonomously perform multi-step operations — searching products, managing carts, placing orders, and answering questions — all through natural conversation.
+It also features a **Bayesian recommendation engine** with time-decay ranking to surface the most relevant and trending products.
 The platform also features a premium dark-themed UI with glassmorphism, Stripe payment processing, and real-time analytics.

 ### Project Objectives